supertokens/supertokens-core/CONTRIBUTING.md

 ### Running Single Tests
 1. Run the `Start Testing Environment` run configuration
-2. Wait for it to print `Test environment running...`
+2. Wait for it to print `Test environment started!`
 3. Leave this script running in the terminal
 4. Click the Play button next to the test(s) that you want to run
 5. Tests can be debugged with breakpoints